roofclimb/Assignment2/README.md

 ## Assignment 2 (Adidas Website)

-This website is an Adidas e-commerce website for consumers to choose their desired items and add it to their shopping cart.
+This website is a Fairprice e-commerce website for consumers to choose their desired items and add it to their shopping cart.
+As Fairprice has many items for sale, we will only be focusing on a few products from 3 categories, snacks, household and frozen products.
+Users would then be able to have the products delivered to their doorstep.
+We will also include a quiz section, to test users after they have read what FairPrice is about so that they can gain more knowledge about FairPrice.
+And, in exchange, they can collect vouchers.

-Adidas is a German multinational coporation that designs and manufactures shoes, clothing and accessories.
-It was founded on 18 August 1949
+NTUC FairPrice is the largest supermarket chain in Singapore, with over 100 supermarkets island-wide.

 # Design Process

-This website is built for people all around the world to order Adidas' products online
+This website is built for people in Singapore to order products from Fairprice and to find out more about FairPrice.
+They would also be able to see what promotions FairPrice has which would entice them to place an order.

 # User Stories: